How Much Does it Cost to Develop an App in 2023? New Cost Breakdown

-It’s clear that app complexity and the number of features are significant factors that affect the final price of app development.
+It’s clear that app complexity and the number of features are significant factors that affect the final price of mobile app development.
 But they’re far from the only ones.
 Let’s take a closer look at the key factors that affect the cost of building a mobile app.

 App features and their complexity

-In reality, the number and complexity of features you’re planning to implement in your app will be the most significant cost driver in app development.
+The number and complexity of features you’re planning to implement in your app will be the most significant cost driver in app development.
 We’re talking about the amount of business logic required to be translated into the software, the number of screens, buttons, and other elements like in-app purchases that require third-party integrations.

 - Read this: Top 24 E-Commerce Mobile App Features